 First of all, most will not provide more than liability coverage for the vehicle.

-If you were hoping for a comprehensive plan, depending on what state you live in, you will probably be out of luck.
+If you were hoping for a comprehensive plan, depending on what state you live in, you would probably be out of luck.

 If you are concerned about theft, you may want to invest in a storage space for your salvage title vehicle.

-In addition, if your intention is to repair and fix up your salvage car, you need to understand, with some exceptions, that the value will always be considered at that 30% (or less) it was figured at when the vehicle was in the accident.
+Also, if your intention is to repair and fix up your salvage car, you need to understand, with some exceptions, that the value will always be considered at that 30 percent (or less) it was figured at when the vehicle was in the accident.